pablo-sampaio/patrolling/README.md

-# Patrolling
+# Multi-agent Patrolling Project

+## 1. Overview

-Repository for my research in "Frequency-based Multiagent Patrolling".
+Repository for research about problems that fall under the umbrella of "Timed Multi-agent Patrolling" or "Frequency-based Multiagent Patrolling".

-It contains mostly Java code.
+Contains:
+- A simple simulation environmnet
+- Many solutions from literature
+- New solutions, proposed as part of this research

+## 2. Projects

+A detailed view of the Java projects will be soon provided.